 Therefore, we would like to provide you with information about the coronavirus (COVID-19) and ask you to use the contacts below to find out more about the virus and any necessary behaviour.

-The university buildings are closed to external students until further notice.
+The university buildings are closed to external persons until further notice.

 Lecturers, students and staff members have access with their HdMCard.

 Please note the changed opening hours and regulations of the university.

 - The library has differing opening hours.
 All further information can be found here: Website of the library

 - Employees and professors of the university can be reached as usual by telephone and e-mail.

 - You can find the current appointment calendar here: Calendar of Events (in German)

 - The updated schedule for the summer semester 2021 can be found here: Schedule (in German)

 Masks are compulsory at HdM

-In addition to maintaining a minimum distance of 1.5 metres, since 27 July 2020 it has also been mandatory to wear a medical mask in all university buildings.
+In addition to maintaining a minimum distance of 1.5 metres, it is also mandatory to wear a medical mask in all university buildings.
 It is also recommended to wear a mask outdoors on campus.
-The mask may not be removed during lectures, examinations and at one's own workplace (this applies for students, employees may take off their mask when working alone in an office).
+The mask may not be removed during lectures and at one's own workplace (this applies for students, employees may take off their mask when working alone in an office).

 Information on studies